toasty10toes/Introduction-to-R-programming/README.md

 There are many free online resources for learning R. Here are some good ones.
   1. YaRrr The Pirates Guide to R (https://bookdown.org/ndphillips/YaRrr/)
   2. R Cookbook (https://rc2e.com/)
-  3. Many R Packages have helpful cheet sheets.
+  3. Many R Packages have helpful cheat sheets.
 Just google the package name and cheat sheet
   4. Tidyverse is a really helpful and commonly used R package ([https://www.tidyverse.org/](https://r4ds.hadley.nz/)) The style guide is  useful when you are first getting started (https://style.tidyverse.org/) ggplot is build into the tidyverse and is really helpful for data visualization (https://ggplot2.tidyverse.org/index.html)